mcbolin22/T1A3Program/UserGuide.md

 Selecting 1 will add your data for today.
 As above the prompt will ask you for the 7 key variables and provide comments on the input given by you the user.

 ### pH
 Recommended pH levels for an aquaponics system ranges between 6.5 - 7.0.
+This keeps all organisms within the ecosystem happy (Bacteria, fish and plants).
 Readings above 7 are troublesome to the plants within the system in terms of drawing nutrients from the water.
 This is referred to as "Nutrient lockout".
 Readings above 8 are dangerous for everything in the system.
 High pH readings are fixed by adding acid such as hydrochloric to the system.
 Readings below 5 are dangerous for everything and readings below 6.5 are dangerous for fish.
 Low pH readings are fixed by adding limestone to the system.